tshepang/blog/content/the-science-of-sleep-2006.md

 The desirable women, especially the main love interest (played by Charlotte Gainsbourg), makes it survivable.
 The romantic drama involving her almost makes the movie worthwhile, and her performance is amazing/flawless.
-The gal playing the friend is a lot prettier though, while the one playing the colleague isn't bad either.
+The woman playing the friend is a lot prettier though, while the one playing the colleague isn't bad either.